doubleaaron/RoboND-Rover-Project/writeup_template.md

 ![alt text][image14]

-#### 1. Populate the `process_image()` function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
-Run `process_image()` on your test data using the `moviepy` functions provided to create video output of your result.

-#####In the Notebook I added this function as a rock finding test and it worked out:
+In the Notebook I added this function as a rock finding test and it worked out.
+There's alot more to do though.**

 **# Let's discover some rocks!
     rock_map = discover_rocks(warped, levels=(110, 50, 60))